 Sure, the food in Chiang Mai is great, the massage is cheap, and the night market is lively.
 However, we had already gotten templed out, and going around seemed too much of a hassle.

 I was glad, then, that I got another chance to see the attractions in Chiang Mai through the invitation of the Tourism Authority of Thailand (Philippines) and Thai Airways.
 We stayed 4 days in the northern capital and saw so much.

-So if you have a chance to visit several Chiang Mai attractions, consider any of these off-the-beaten-path destinations.
+So if you have plans to travel to Thailand and visit some Chiang Mai attractions, consider any of these off-the-beaten-path destinations.